heid-lab/goflow/readme.md

 All hyper-parameters are found in the configs directory and its subdirectories (`./configs`).

 ## Dataset
-The dataset used to train and evaluate GoFlow is the open-source [RDB7 database](https://zenodo.org/records/13328872) by [Spiekermann et al.](https://www.nature.com/articles/s41597-022-01529-6)

-The raw `.csv` and `.xyz` files are found in the `data/RDB7/raw_data` directory.
-The processed data, i.e. each reaction saved as [PyG](https://pytorch-geometric.readthedocs.io/) object in a Python list, is found in the `data/RDB7/processed_data` directory in the `data.pkl` file.
+GoFlow is trained and evaluated on the open-source [RDB7 database](https://zenodo.org/records/13328872) by [Spiekermann et al.](https://www.nature.com/articles/s41597-022-01529-6).
+The raw `.csv` and `.xyz` files are located in the `data/RDB7/raw_data` directory.

+To set up the dataset when using the repository for the first time, follow these steps:

+1. Generate indices required for creating the dataset splits by running the `preprocess_extract_rxn_core.sh` script.

+3. Create split files by running the `preprocess_create_splits.sh` script, which produces `.pkl` files containing the split indices.

-The data is preprocessed by running the `preprocessing.sh` shell script.
-This generates the `data.pkl` file.
-Inside the script, edit the paths to the `csv` and `xyz` files as needed.
+5. Preprocess the data by executing the `preprocessing.sh` script.
+This will generate the `data.pkl` file.
+Make sure to adjust the paths to the `.csv` and `.xyz` files inside the script as needed.

-Indices for the random, reaction core, and barrier height dataset splits are found in the `data/RDB7/splits` directory.
-You can generate those by first running the `preprocess_extract_rxn_core.sh` script, then `preprocess_create_splits.sh`.
+The processed data, i.e. each reaction, is stored as a [PyG](https://pytorch-geometric.readthedocs.io/) object in a Python list will be available in the `data/RDB7/processed_data` directory as `data.pkl`.

 ## Usage
 Each experiment has a separate shell script (.sh files).